 A DSCR of 1.0 is at breakeven: a company can cover its debt service exactly 1 time.
 This business has just enough income to cover its debt payments, without anything to spare.
 A DSCR of less than 1.0 means that a company does not have enough income to cover its debts.

-For example, if a company has a DSCR of 5.5, it means that in one year the company can cover its total debt service 5.5 times.
+For example, if a company has a DSCR of 5.5, it means that in one year the company’s net operating income can cover its total debt service 5 and a half times.
 In other words, the company is making 5.5x as much money as it owes in debt payments for that year.

 Many financial institutions have a Credit Policy requirement that the DSCR be at least 1.25, meaning that a company would have a 25% margin over its breakeven DSCR.

-How to calculate DSCR in Google Docs or Excel
+How to calculate DSCR in Excel or Google Docs

 Many community banks and credit unions rely on Excel to calculate DSCR for lending.
 The simple formula can be laid out as follows: